António Luís Costa

-António Luís Costa (born 1953) is a Portuguese ex-GNR soldier and serial killer from Santa Comba Dão.
+António Luís Costa (born 1953) is a Portuguese retired GNR soldier and serial killer from Santa Comba Dão.
 He was convicted in 2007 for the murders of three young women between May 2005 and May 2006.
 He is currently held in the prison of Évora.
 The case received extensive media attention in Portugal.
 It was front page in some newspapers.

 Murders

-Costa's first victim was Isabel Cristina Isidoro, who went missing on May 24, 2005; her body was recovered from the ocean on May 31, 2005.
-Mariana Lourenço went missing on October 14, 2005, and her mutilated body was found in June 2006.
-The third and last victim was Joana Oliveira, who went missing on May 8, 2006; her body was recovered from under a bridge based on directions given by Costa.
+Costa's first victim was Isabel Cristina Isidoro, who went missing on 24 May 2005; her body was recovered from the ocean on 31 May 2005.
+Mariana Lourenço went missing on 14 October 2005, and her mutilated body was found in June 2006.
+The third and last victim was Joana Oliveira, who went missing on 8 May 2006; her body was recovered from under a bridge based on directions given by Costa.
 According to Costa, after he had consensual sexual relations with the first victim and asked for a kiss from the second and third victims, he suffocated them when they threatened to tell.

 Arrest and confession

-Costa was arrested by the Polícia Judiciária (PJ) on June 24, 2006.
+Costa was arrested by the Polícia Judiciária (PJ) on 24 June 2006.
 At first, he confessed the crimes, both to the police and to the judge conducting the preliminary investigation.
 He later withdrew his confession and accused an uncle of Lourenço for the crimes.
 He claimed police coerced him into confessing, an accusation refuted by the PJ.
 Costa's telephone was tapped, and he was recorded confessing the crimes to his family.